Donald Trump and the Dying Art of the Courtroom Sketch - ExBulletin

 Working with a print or television news agency, freelance courtroom artists must draw quickly to meet topical deadlines.
 Notably, courtroom artist Mary Chaney was able to depict, through more than 260 sketches, the criminal and civil trials of the four Los Angeles police officers accused of beating Rodney King.

-When courtroom illustrators such as David Rose argue that the camera sees everything but captures nothing, they argue that the mechanical eye of the camera is a poor substitute for, like the courtroom artist.
-Chicago audience Andy Austin says it, the human eye, the human hand, dealing with a human subject to be seen by humans.
+When courtroom illustrators such as David Rose argue that the camera sees everything but captures nothing, they argue that the mechanical eye of the camera is a poor substitute for the human eye, the human hand, as Chicago courtroom artist Andy Austin puts it. a human subject intended to be seen by humans.

 Although the camera can immediately generate very detailed images of a trial, it cannot capture the emotional resonance of a courtroom moment.
 By channeling the emotional highs and lows of a trial through their bodies, courtroom performers can bring irreplaceable sensory and dramatic information to their work.